 - At the end of a 10-year period, the annuity account value will be 108% of the premium (based on an 8% bonus) plus 10 years of return credited to the investor, assuming no withdrawals.

 Both the annuity and the conservative investment strategy are guaranteed to return at least $108,000 at the end of the 10-year period - the annuity thanks to the 8% bonus and the conservative investment strategy thanks to the growth of the zero-coupon Treasury given the interest rate and starting balance.

 |Average Ending Balance after 10 years4||$129,864||$139,502|

-As you can see, the average ending balance of the conservative portfolio is about $10,000 higher.
+Both the indexed annuity and the conservative investment strategy have been simulated over 53 10-year periods, and as you can see, the average ending balance of the conservative investment portfolio is about $10,000 higher.